NFDI4Earth Pilots

 The development of the NFDI4Earth is driven by the researchers’ needs and requirements for research data management according to the FAIR principles.
 NFDI4Earth uses Earth System Science Pilots to engage the community.
 These pilots stem from different domains of the ESS community, manifest the researchers’ needs and are the community’s contribution to an agile development of the NFDI4Earth.
 Pilots typically run for one year and are collected from an open call.

-If you are interested in current or future pilot rounds, please contact the coordination office of pilot projects nfdi4earth-pilots@tu-dresden.de.
+If you have any questions, please contact the coordination office of pilot projects nfdi4earth-pilots@tu-dresden.de.
 For contact persons of specific pilots see descriptions below.

 2nd Cohort of Pilots 2023-2024